 The Four Phases of Medical Device Product Development LifecycleAriel Pollock Star

-The Four Phases of Medical Device Product Development Lifecycle
+The Four Phases You Should Prepare for When Considering Manufacturing a Medical Device Product Development Lifecycle

 This phase contains several steps from idea conception, the use context of the medical device, initial concept development, up to proof of concept.
 These ideation processes generate abstract concepts in need of further development, refinement, and adaptation, to result in a workable base for developing a medical device that is effective to use, feasible to produce, and can achieve regulatory compliance.